Clifford James BROWN, Appellant, v. The STATE of Texas, Appellee.

 As to the question of any independent evidence which remains unchallenged and whether it is sufficient to support a conviction, we wrote in Brewster, supra at 328:

-"The review exercise is much like the search of the appellate record for a judicial `confession' or `admission' deemed adequate to show guilt notwithstanding an unauthorized oral stipulation, a flawed written stipulation or some similar defect in evidencing guilt.
+“The review exercise is much like the search of the appellate record for a judicial ‘confession’ or ‘admission’ deemed adequate to show guilt notwithstanding an unauthorized oral stipulation, a flawed written stipulation or some similar defect in evidencing guilt.
 See the exhaustive treatment, pro and con, in Dinnery v.
-State, 592 S.W.2d 343 (Tex.Cr.App.
-1980)...."
+State, 592 S.W.2d 343 (Tex.Cr.App.1980) . . . .”

 Our search of the record in this case reflects that the evidence introduced at the pretrial hearing primarily consisted of the testimony by the arresting officer, Patrolman Maples.
 The only other witness called was the director of the crime laboratory of the Fort Worth Police Department, who appeared as the result of appellant‘s subpoena.
 His testimony consisted largely of a report of the items seized, and that, among other things, there were two balloons found to be containing a powder; one was identified to be heroin, and one was not.
 Appellant did not take the stand and, as mentioned, his trial was held immediately thereafter.

 During this trial appellant made no oral or written stipulations of evidence that could be characterized as a judicial confession, i. e., there is no statement that the allegations of the indictment were true and correct.
 Neither was he sworn in as a witness before the careful trial judge admonished him and then accepted his plea of nolo contendere and the negotiated plea bargain.
 Cf. Dinnery v.
 State, 592 S.W.2d 343 (Tex.Cr.App.1980).
-In fact, great care was taken to inform appellant of his right to appeal the ruling, as the following expert from the transcription of the court reporter's notes demonstrates:
+In fact, great care was taken to inform appellant of his right to appeal the ruling, as the following excerpt from the transcription of the court reporter‘s notes demonstrates:

-Now, the Court finds that prior to your entering your plea of nolo contendere in this case, this Court conducted a hearing in open Court on the record in regard to *199 the motion filed on your behalf by your attorneys, same being a Motion to Suppress the Evidence.
+“THE COURT: All right.
+Now, the Court finds that prior to your entering your plea of nolo contendere in this case, this Court conducted a hearing in open Court on the record in regard to written motion filed prior to trial. . . .”
+And such an accused must be so admonished pursuant to

 The Court further finds as a fact that at the hearing and trial on your plea of nolo contendere, that you did not take the witness stand and did not judicially confess to the offense charged against you in this Indictment.